Evidence Level

 Frequently asked questions about GlucoVantage® (Dihydroberberine)

-The clinically studied dose for GlucoVantage® (Dihydroberberine) is 100–200 mg/day (equivalent to 500–1,000 mg standard berberine); taken before meals.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 100–200 mg/day (equivalent to 500–1,000 mg standard berberine); taken before meals Always follow the product label and check with a healthcare provider for personal advice.

-Reported potential side effects may include: Significantly fewer GI side effects than standard berberine at equivalent metabolic doses Mild nausea or loose stools possible at higher doses Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+For most healthy adults, GlucoVantage is well tolerated at studied doses.
+Reported effects can include: Significantly fewer GI side effects than standard berberine at equivalent metabolic doses Mild nausea or loose stools possible at higher doses It may also interact with some medications.
+GlucoVantage is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Antidiabetic medications (metformin, insulin, sulfonylureas) — additive glucose-lowering; monitor blood sugar closely CYP3A4 substrates — berberine (the active tissue form) inhibits CYP3A4; monitor drug levels of statins, cyclosporine Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Antidiabetic medications (metformin, insulin, sulfonylureas) — additive glucose-lowering; monitor blood sugar closely CYP3A4 substrates — berberine (the active tissue form) inhibits CYP3A4; monitor drug levels of statins, cyclosporine If you take prescription medication, check with a pharmacist or doctor before using it.